-Reverse procedures outlined under Disassembly.
+Reverse procedures outlined under "Disassembly" on page 7.
 If valve is removed for repairs be sure to replace in same position.
 Relief valve adjusting screw cap must always point towards suction side of pump.
-If pump rotation is reversed, remove relief valve and turn end for end.

 PRESSURE ADJUSTMENT

 If a new spring is installed or if pressure setting of pressure relief valve is to be changed from that which the factory has set, the following instructions must be carefully followed.